Effects of model misspecification on small area estimators: Simulations

 respectively, where $\bar{Y}_i^{(k)}$ and $\hat{\bar{Y}}_i^{(k)}$ are the true mean and estimated mean for area $i$ in the $k^{th}$ simulation run, respectively.

-Table \ref{tab:table1} reports the simulated overall MSPE for the various simulation conditions and estimators under the true underlying model \eqref{sim_gen1}.
-First of all, direct estimator is not affected by model misspecification because it is not model based.
-EBLUP behavior is similar to direct because it automatically assigns more weight to the sample mean when the model is weak.
-Surprisingly, the performance of OBP-UNIT is worse than OBP-UC in all cases considered.
-Moreover, note that the simulated overall MSPE is even larger than those of direct estimators and EBLUPs with $b = 10$.
-Also, OBP-UC performs much better than OBP-UNIT.
-The performance of OBP-UC is similar to OBP-FH in which $\sigma^2_{ei}$ is calculated from the entire population.
-The findings suggest that in instances of significant model misspecification, OBP-UNIT may not be recommended.
+Table \ref{tab:table1} reports the simulated overall design-based MSPE for the various simulation conditions and estimators when the finite population is generated based on the true underlying model \eqref{sim_gen1}.
+The direct estimator is unaffected by model misspecification as it is not model-based.
+EBLUP-UNIT behavior is similar to direct because it automatically assigns more weight to the sample mean when the model is weak.
+While OBP-UNIT was designed to handle model misspecification, it surprisingly performs poorly, even worse than the direct estimator and EBLUP-UNIT when $b = 10$.
+OBP-UC and EBLUP-UC show similar and better performance than EBLUP-UNIT.
+The reason why EBLUP-UC also performs well could be that, given the large population size $N_i$ and the fact that the population values come from a common distribution across all areas, the population means $\bar{X}_i$ are roughly equal across areas.
+As a result, the unit-context model and the area-level model approximate the true model closely.
+Consequently, predictors using area-level auxiliary variables tend to outperform those using unit-level auxiliary variables.
+Overall, our findings suggest that in instances of significant model misspecification, OBP-UNIT may not be an effective choice.

-As for the area-specific MSPEs, we utilize boxplots to display the distributions of the area-specific MSPEs associated with all the estimators.
+As for the area-specific MSPEs, we utilize boxplots to display the distributions of the area-specific design-based MSPEs associated with all the estimators.
 See Figure \ref{fig:fig1}.
-The boxplot of OBP-UNIT shows much larger median MSPE and variability than those of OBP-UC and OBP-FH and in some cases worse than direct and EBLUP.
+The boxplot of OBP-UNIT shows much larger median MSPE and variability than those of OBP-UC and OBP-FH and in some cases worse than direct and EBLUP-UNIT.
 OBP-UC shows slightly larger variability than OBP-FH.
 It might be because that in contrast to area-level models, unit-context models incorporate the uncertainty resulting from the estimation of model parameters, such as sampling variances.

 As discussed in \cite{jiang2015observed}, the simulation conditions above might be a little extreme in which the assumed models are completely different from the true underlying model.
 This motivates us to consider some moderate cases where assumed model is partially correct compared to the true model.
 Keeping the same assumed models \eqref{sim_mod1} - \eqref{sim_mod1_fh} we generate the finite population for $y$ from the underlying superpopulation model: